getsmap/smap-responsive/README.md

 We are happy for any type of feed-back.

-If you have technical questions regarding smap-reponsive, contact Johan Lahti (System Architect and main developer) (johan.lahti (at) malmo.se).
+If you have technical questions regarding smap-reponsive, please contact Johan Lahti (System Architect) (johan.lahti (at) malmo.se).

-For more generic questions about the sMap cooperation – contact Product Owner Ulf Minör (ulf.minor (at) malmo.se) or Karl-Magnus Jönsson (karl-magnus.jonsson (at) kristianstad.se).
+For more generic questions about projects using smap-responsive – contact Ulf Minör (ulf.minor (at) malmo.se).